 Tested code MUST NOT use a Solidity compiler version older than 0.3.

-EEA EthTrust Certification at Security Level [M] means that the Tested Code has been carefully reviewed by a human auditor or team, doing a "manual analysis", and important security issues have been addressed to their satisfaction.
+EEA EthTrust Certification at Security Level [M] means that the Tested Code has been carefully reviewed by a human auditor or team, doing a manual analysis, and important security issues have been addressed to their satisfaction.

 This level includes a number of Overriding Requirements for cases when Tested Code does not meet a Security Level [S] requirement directly, because it uses an uncommon feature that introduces higher risk, or because in certain circumstsances testing that the requirement has been met requires human judgement.
 Passing the relevant Overriding Requirement tests that the feature has been implemented sufficiently well to satisfy the auditor that it does not expose the Tested Code to the known vulnerabilities identified in this Security Level.